MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 The coarse-resolution domain is discretized with a uniform Cartesian grid spacing in the horizontal set to :math:`\Delta x=\Delta y=50` km, so that there are 20 grid cells in the :math:`x` direction and 40 in the :math:`y` direction.
-There are 49 layers in the vertical, ranging from 5.5 m depth at the surface to 149 m at depth.
+There are 49 levels in the vertical, ranging from 5.5 m depth at the surface to 149 m at depth.
 An "optimal grid" vertical spacing here was generated using the hyperbolic tangent method of Stewart et al. (2017) :cite:`stewart:17`, implemented in Python at https://github.com/kialstewart/vertical_grid_for_ocean_models, based on input parameters of ocean depth (4000 m), minimum (surface) depth (5 m),